renaudfavier/ExoApp/README.md

 1. Clone the repository
 2. Open in Android Studio
-3. drag & drop the sample mp3 to your emulator
+3. Drag & drop `sample1.mp3` in your emulator
 4. Build and run the project
 5. Run tests using `./gradlew test`